pkicsiny/lhc_machine_induced_background/README.md

 - beam gas oxygen: 190.000 (200.000)
 - beam gas hydrogen: 185.000 (195.000)

-The number of events launched are indicated in brackets. <br>
 Pileup events are simulated in a similar way and the corresponding hdf5 outputs are located at:
 `/eos/cms/store/group/dpg_bril/comm_bril/phase2-sim/pu_simulations_fullgeo/hdf5`

+The directory `full_stat_simhit` contains the main simulation results with the following number of events: <br>

+- PU 200: 930 (1000)

+The number of events launched are indicated in brackets.
+Simulations are always split into multiple jobs (10 events/job for PU and 5000 events for BIB) and submitted to lxbatch. <br>